 Stefan joined the board in the fall of 2022.
 He has a Masters in Educational Leadership and experience as both a teacher and a school administrator.
 Currently a Transition Teacher at the New Mexico School for the Deaf, Stefan brings experience in experiential education and program development to the team.

-Chicago, the city in which Ana grew up, delivered dimensional perspectives from multicultural communities to expand her experiences as a community change agent.
-As a first-generation Chicana, she continues to carry her ancestors’ love for nature, especially nopal from Mexico.
+As a first-generation Chicagoan Chicana, she carries her ancestors’ love for nature, especially nopal from Mexico.
 She wants to share those seeds at Aspen Camp for anyone that seeks ancestral connections as part of their cultural identity & personal development.
-She commits to a role as a Multicultural Development Strategist.
-The Camp acknowledges that our property was historically Ute land.
-Ana is committed to it being a place that offers a sense of belonging, for inclusion, celebration, and wellbeing where everyone can feel, be touched, be connected and be supported.
+Ana is committed to camp being a place that offers a sense of belonging, for inclusion, celebration, and wellbeing where everyone can feel, be touched, be connected and be supported.

 Our Donors and Volunteers